SebastianCiofu/audiophile-angular/README.md

   - Shipping always adds $50 to the order
   - VAT is calculated as 20% of the product total, excluding shipping
 - See an order confirmation modal after checking out with an order summary
-- Keep track of what's in the cart, even after refreshing the browser (`localStorage`)
 - Users are also able to search for products

 ### Links